 Holy smokes you guys, this stuff is good.

-I’ve been pedaling some major nut butter game your way lately, and it seems a lot of you are enjoying the easy nut butter recipes I’ve been sharing.
+I’ve been pedaling some delicious homemade nut butter recipes your way lately, and it seems a lot of you are enjoying the easy nut butter recipes I’ve been sharing.
 For those of you who haven’t yet hopped on the homemade nut butter train, I surely hope and request that this is the one to change your mind.=

 I finished off my jar last night…and I’m already planning a trip to the grocery store to get more cashews and freeze-dried strawberries.
 Gotta make it again…despite the 15+ jars of nut butter I have in my pantry.
 I think I have a nut butter problem.

 This one is perfect in its simplicity.
 Only a few ingredients, but they come together in the most magical, flavorful way to create a nut butter unlike any I’d tried before.
 Pure heaven, if you ask me.